-&lt;sup>17 United Nations Economic and Social Commission for Western Asia.
+&lt;sup>16 United Nations Economic and Social Commission for Western Asia.
 2020.
 Losses exceeding \$442 billion and millions in need of humanitarian assistance: the catastrophic repercussions of 8 years of war in Syria.

-- Food systems have been severely disrupted across many areas, leading to widespread food insecurity and the need for food assistance. - Extensive damage to public infrastructure and services needs to be addressed to enable access to education, health and other services. - Over 6.9 million school-age children require support aimed at enabling their access to education and improving their food security, nutrition and health. - Social safety nets have been seriously disrupted and need to be revitalized to protect the most vulnerable. - The changing roles of women and men need to be better analysed, with women increasingly becoming heads of households while adequate legal and economic frameworks still need to be upgraded.
+- A total of 4.6 million people need support to reduce the prevalence and risk of malnutrition. - A decade of continuous crisis has depleted assets, erased livelihoods and eroded household and community resilience; the productive assets and infrastructure of the severely weakened agriculture sector need to be rebuilt to foster recovery and resilience. - Food systems have been severely disrupted across many areas, leading to widespread food insecurity and the need for food assistance. - Extensive damage to public infrastructure and services needs to be addressed to enable access to education, health and other services. - Over 6.9 million school-age children require support aimed at enabling their access to education and improving their food security, nutrition and health. - Social safety nets have been seriously disrupted and need to be revitalized to protect the most vulnerable. - The changing roles of women and men need to be better analysed, with women increasingly becoming heads of households but not necessarily being protected by an adequate legal and economic framework.